maidsafe-archive/SystemDocs/system_components/self_encryption.md

 ###Use in a decentralised network

-In a DHT like MaidSafe this encryption scheme
+In a DHT like MaidSafe this encryption scheme proves to be invaluable.
+As stated the de-duplication aspect is efficient, but the issues surrounding convergent encryption are also mitigated to an extent.
+In such a network the IP address and port are removed from any Get request for data as well as the ID of the node that held that data.
+This means the network effectively masks where data is stored and where it comes from.

 ##Detailed description